 The Bralorne Community Church was built by Bralorne Mines in 1936.
 Initially, its “official” name was the Boultbee Memorial Church named after W.W.
 Boultbee, the Secretary-Treasurer of Bralorne Mines, who died in 1936.

 By April, 1967, no more regular services were scheduled for the church.
 As the Mines continued to shut down, plans were made to remove the stained glass windows of the church for safekeeping.
-At the present time their whereabouts are unknown.
+In 1971, facing complete closure, much of the church contents, including the stained glass windows, were donated to the church on Texada Island, BC.

 In 1975, the Whiting family bought the entire town of Bralorne from the Mines with the dream of making it into a retirement community.
 The Whiting brothers did considerable restoration work on the church which was already falling into disrepair.
 They put a new roof on the church, re-wired it, sanded the floors, painted the outside and supported the collapsing basement walls, among other improvements.